harveyl888/annsite/content/portfolio/starbucks.md

 draft: false
 ---

-## STARBUCKS NATURAL FUSIONS
+## STARBUCKS

+### Agency: BBDO, New York

+### Natural Fusions

-Starbucks was launching a new line of coffee called "Natural Fusions" – essentially the quality Starbucks coffee you know and loved infused with "natural flavors" like real vanilla bean, cinnamon and caramel.
+Starbucks was launching a new line of coffee beans in grocery stores called "Natural Fusions".
+Natural Fusions combined the quality Starbucks coffee you know and love and infused with "natural flavors" like real vanilla bean, cinnamon and caramel.
+We wanted this campaign to be playful but to still have that elevated, premium feel.

 {{<img-responsive src="/images/portfolio/starbucks/Starbucks2.jpg">}}